-Here are the steps that you can take during this lockdown period to make sure your kerbside collection is picked up.
+Here are the steps that you can take to make sure your kerbside collection is picked up.

 - Collections should be placed kerbside by 7am on your normal day.